sizzzy/Silk-Corp-Guide/research/Storyboard Prompts.md

 3. A early adulthood girl who wears Hijab, profile facing left, smoothing the silk threads on a reel from chaotic mass of tangled threads.
 The silk threads are now a part of her, representing her renewed spirit, full of confidence and clarity.
 4. A light grayscale image of a early adult female weaving on a loom, all over silk cloth in the background
 6. Create a image of a middle age adult Hijabi woman, silk threads forming a aura of clothes around the woman.
-7. A middle age adult hijabi woman wearing the silk clothes playing with her hijabi daughters
+7. A grayscale image of an adult hijabi woman doing outsource work
 8. A hijabi woman teaching weaving to her granddaughters all wearing silk dress
 9. An light grayscale image of an old hijabi woman teaching to hijabi granddaughters wearing silk dress